How to buy the best robot vacuum cleaner

 If you want to leave most of the floor cleaning to your robot vacuum, it might be worth picking up a cheap handheld vacuum cleaner for the smaller jobs that a robot can't reach.
 See our top-rated handheld vacuum cleaners to find the best.

-At just under £800, Dyson says its 360-degree vision mapping system ensures that the 360 Eye cleans floors logically and thoroughly.
-It takes up to 30 pictures each second to help map its surroundings and plot a cleaning path.
+At just under £800, Dyson says its 360-degree vision mapping system ensures that the 360 Heurist cleans floors logically and thoroughly, and it learns to clean better the more it familiarises itself with your home.

 The 360 Heurist also has tank-style tracked wheels, which should help it to easily negotiate obstacles such as doorsteps between rooms.
 Its full-width turbo brush can reach all the way to edges, and it sports the kind of top-end Dyson tech that you'll find in other Dyson products, such as its digital motor and radial root cyclone technology.

 Dyson says that this hidden tech means that its robot can clean better than rivals, without compromising on battery life.
 Like other new robot vacuum cleaners from iRobot, Neato and Samsung, the Dyson 360 Heurist can also be controlled remotely via an app on your smartphone.

 Head to the full Dyson 360 Heurist review to see how it shapes up against the key rivals and whether it can be your automated solution to keeping your home clean.

 We've tested eight popular robot vacuum cleaners to find out which models really will clean your house.
 We found one brilliant Best Buy robot vacuum cleaner, but we also uncovered two terrible models to avoid.
 Find out which robot came out on top by visiting Best Buy robot vacuum cleaners, and clue up on the models to avoid by checking our robot vacuums to avoid.